matthewduepner/WaterMe/README.md

 Code - Contains the progress that we have made on the sparkcore program, and WaterMe! google Appscript as well as the Coding Guide

-Market Research - Our approach on how to put WaterMe! into the real world.
-We have posted on various forums which can be seen in this file.
-We also have developed a google survey (which the link is included in each forum post) to gather the interest for our device.
+Market Research-and-Advertising - Everything that we did to recieve and address feedback about WaterMe

+Finances -

+Kickstater Materials - The text that will go on the kickstarter page as well as the link to a google doc containing the videos which make up the kickstater video.

-Midterm presentation - Outline of the presentation that was presented in class which summarizes our processes up to this point and what are next steps are for WaterMe!.
+Midterm presentation - Outline of the presentation that was presented for the midterm

-Code - Contains the progress that we have made on the sparkcore program, and WaterMe! google Appscript

 Useful links - List of helpful links gathered during the research process